surifirstpin/Acubi_Tech_Doc/Analysis_TD.md

 To reorder columns in the <b>Data</b> section by clicking on column header and moving it to desired position. the visualizations section will reflect the new column order after hitting the <b>Run</b> button.

-Columns in field type are reordered irrespective of there field types.
-F
+Columns in field type are reordered irrespective of there field types. <b>For instance</b> you can reorder columns fields to measures position.
+Column values under pivoted dimensions cannot be reordered.
 ## Calculated Column

 Table calculations enable you to easily create on-the-fly metrics, which are similar to formulas found in Excel sheets.
 These extracted columns will show up in green color in data table.
 Using calculated column you can perform mathematical, logical (true/false), lexical (text-based), and date-based calculations on the dimensions, measures, and other table calculations in your query.